pkarsy/rfboot/help/Installation.md

 ```

 ***Software installation is done !***
-The steps above should be repeated on every linux PC you are going to use for development.
+<br/>The steps above should be repeated on every linux PC you are going to use for development.

 ### usb2rf module